 After you write a blog post fast and review it, you can share your posts on Google by paying for ads or by using SEO, which we mentioned above, to make sure that your posts trigger the Google Search algorithm in the right way.

 With consistent practice and the use of SEO tools, you can get your posts to rank number on Google for targetted keywords (with keyword research).

 Sharing your posts across multiple channels is a great way to increase blog traffic, gain a following, get opportunities to write guest posts for other blogs, and even make money while blogging.

 You don’t have to write the perfect blog post to build an audience, but you need to share all of your previous posts actively.

 BONUS WRITING TIPS: Outsource for Faster Results

 If you have some extra money to invest in your blog, you can transform it into a successful online business by outsourcing content creation for even faster results.

-- Outsource Reviewing Your Content (Step 4): One of the best things to outsource is the editing of your content.
+Outsource Reviewing Your Content (Step 4): One of the best things to outsource is editing your content.
 The reason?
-When content gets a second eye on it, it tends to get edited even more critically than if you do it yourself.
+When content gets a second eye, it gets revised even more critically than if you do it yourself.